Financial

-When it comes to understanding and implementing the electric vehicle salary sacrifice scheme, you might come across a few issues:
+When it comes to researching, understanding and implementing an electric vehicle salary sacrifice scheme, you may come across a few key issues:

-• The salary sacrifice scheme is relatively new and there are regular updates, which makes it hard to know what does and doesn’t apply today.
+• Salary sacrifice schemes are still relatively new and are regularly updated, making it hard to know what does and doesn’t apply today.

-• There is a lot of information on the scheme, but it can be hard to understand what applies to you as an employee or employer.
+• There is lots of information about electric car salary sacrifice, so it can be hard to understand what applies to you specifically: both as an employee or employer.

-Note: are you an employer or employee interested in implementing an electric car scheme for your company?
-With Loveelectric, employers can offer the electric car salary sacrifice scheme as an employee benefit at no extra cost.
+Note: are you interested in implementing an electric car scheme for your company?
+With loveelectric, employers can offer the electric car salary sacrifice scheme as an employee benefit at zero cost to the company.
 Get set up now.

 The key points:

-• There are significant tax savings with salary sacrifice
+• There are significant tax savings to be had with salary sacrifice

 What is salary sacrifice?